-Kylie Little is an artist best known for sculpture, installation, and eco-art.
-She was born in 1994 in Goshen, Indiana and graduated from University of Indianapolis with a bachelor’s degree in Studio Art and Pre-Art Therapy.
+Kylie Reece Little (b.
+1994) is an artist best known for sculpture and installation.
+She was raised in Goshen, Indiana and graduated from University of Indianapolis (2016) with a BS in Studio Art and Pre-Art Therapy.
 She recently received her MFA in Sculpture from the Ernest G. Welch School of Art & Design at Georgia State University in Atlanta (2021).
 Kylie creates using a variety of materials but favors wood, metal and other naturally occurring elements, such as water and soil.
 Her work has been exhibited at Swan Coach House Gallery, Indianapolis Art Center, Temporary Art Center, Roswell Visual Arts Center, and the Kyoto International Community House.

 Kylie is currently living and making in Bakersville, NC while working as the Wood Studio Coordinator at Penland School of Crafts.